-MUSIC 165 - 3 Units History & Literature of Music
+History & Literature of Music

 A survey of western art music from approximately 1700 to the present.
 Formal analysis and examination of the musical styles of music from the Baroque, Classic, Romantic and Modern eras, with listening examples of typical masterwork's from each.
 A course for music majors and minors who come to the course with previous formal music study, or considerable informal listening and concert attendance.
+Lecture.
 Optional credit/no credit or grade.
 Transferable to CSU; UC.
 May not be offered each semester.

-MUSIC 170 AB - 2 Units Introduction to Electronic Synthesizer
+Introduction to Electronic Synthesizer

 Designed for the student interested in expanding his knowledge of music to include the elements of electronically produced music.
 Both analog and digital synthesis will be included, as well as related studio techniques.
 Students will use the Yamaha DX-7 synthesizer, Kurzweill Sampling Keyboard, TF-Modules, RX-11 Drum Machine, Macintosh computer with Sequencing Software, and related equipment for hands-on projects.
+Lecture & lab.
 Optional credit/no credit or grade.
 Transferable to CSU.